Why This Program?

 The Center for Writing and Academic Support provides services for writers of all abilities.
 In addition, we offer the RISE pre-orientation workshop to introduce the fundamentals of theological thought and writing; ongoing academic support workshops throughout the year; and tutors who are available to work with students one-on-one.

-Duke Divinity School currently offers nine certificates and concentrations that give students the opportunity to focus their coursework on a particular area of ministry or study:
+Duke Divinity School offers certificates that give students the opportunity to focus their coursework on a particular area of ministry or study:

 Certificate in Anglican Studies